DerGuru/The-Resonant/Chapters/P2-01 - Between Storm and Step.md

 Down on the street, Lina and Milo argued in the light-hungry way that meant they were both worried and both pretending not to be.

-“…he let it inside—”
+“…he let it inside - ”

-“—saved our lives in the same breath—”
+“ - saved our lives in the same breath - ”

 Jason stood and took the steps carefully, one hand on the rail like a person practicing being a person.
 Milo looked up first; Lina’s eyes tracked Jason’s posture and shifted, the way only someone who knew his normal shape could see the difference.